manifoldmarkets/manifold/docs/docs/api.md

 - `html`: The comment to post, formatted as an HTML string, OR
 - `markdown`: The comment to post, formatted as a markdown string.

+### `GET /v0/comments`

+Gets a list of comments for a contract, ordered by creation date descending.

+Parameters:

+- `contractId`: Optional.
+Which contract to read comments for.
+Either an ID or slug must be specified.
+- `contractSlug`: Optional.

+Requires no authorization.

 ### `GET /v0/bets`

 Gets a list of bets, ordered by creation date descending.